A chronological listing of Travis projects

 ORIGINAL/REDESIGN/RENOVATION PROJECTS (51)

 Dates given indicate the year(s) when Travis did his design work.
-The golf course construction was, in many instances, completed later.
+On several occasions, the golf course construction was completed later.
 Where possible, we have included original designers of those courses listed as a “redesign” or “consultations”.
 In addition, where information is available, the listing will include architects who did remodeling/renovation/restoration work subsequent to Travis’s work.
 Our intent is to provide a comprehensive architectural history of each course.
 Given the nature of this task, it is a work-in-progress that will change as new information is found.
-We invite your comments that will assist in fine-tuning, and expanding, our course listings.
+We invite your comments that will assist in fine-tuning and expanding, our course listings.

 Key: 18-hole courses unless otherwise noted; (r) – Redesign/remodel; rest0–Restoration work designed to return Travis features; FKA – Formerly Known As; NLE – No Longer Exists; LKA – Later Known As; NC – Never constructed; * – Need documentation to confirm)

 1899 — Ekwanok Country Club (assisted John Duncan Dunn) Manchester, VT.
 1948 – Donald Ross, Consultation for course improvements; 1956 – Robert Trent Jones, Recommendations for remodeling of a few holes; 1958-1980- Geoffrey Cornish, Remodeling/renovation of several holes; 1998 to present – Bruce Hepner, of Renaissance Golf, Restoration/renovation of bunkers, tees, rebuild 11th green, etc.

 1901 — (r) Flushing Country Club (FKA Flushing Golf Club), (with John Duncan Dunn) Flushing, LI, NY Originally designed by Tom Bendelow in 1897.
 (Added note: A March 4, 1897 NY Sun article reports that Travis and Bendelow designed the original course.
 No other documentation has been found to confirm this report.)
 (NLE)

 1903 — Mount Pocono Golf and Country Club (9 holes), Stroudsburg, PA, NLE as of 2014.